 Frankfurt-born poet Johann Wolfgang von Goethe (bit of a mouthful!) is revered for a number of reasons, not least for being Germany’s most famous literary figure.
 Why on earth is he relevant to this article?
 As it happens, in the first part of his magnum opus Faust, a tragic play that spans all manner of weighty subject matter, Goethe’s demonic antagonist Mephistopheles proclaims “as soon as you trust yourself, you will know how to live”.

 This is sage advice.
 It’s also a dazzling example of philosophic cogency.
 We spend an awful amount of our time and energy setting our gaze outwards.
 We look to others to fill the gaps in our lives, and to whom we can apportion blame when things go wrong.
 Metaphorically speaking, we need to climb up onto the bridge amidst the tempest, wrestle with the wheel and chart a course for calmer climes.
 This means trusting yourself, and your gut.

 If you’re having a hard time figuring out how to trust again, why not reach out to one of our dating experts?
-Either send us a personalised question via the “ask our experts” banner to the right of your screen (below if you’re reading on your smartphone), or email us at email@example.com.
+Send us a personalised question by emailing us at [email protected].